Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Introduction

-Collecting more data from the environment by \textit{DRL} approaches meant that the learning agent's state space encompassed more of the external world unpredictability providing the learning algorithms with more entropy "fuel" for learning.
-However, in the most real world cases the amount of data collected from the environment is not linearly proportional to the overall entropy it yields: increase of dimension of the perceived data also increases the chance of encoding highly predictable and redundant environment data into the agent's state representation.
+Collecting more data from the environment by \textit{DRL} approaches means that the learning agent's state space encompasses more of the external world unpredictability providing the learning algorithms with more entropy ``fuel'' for learning.
+However, in most real world cases the amount of data collected from the environment is not linearly proportional to the overall entropy it yields: increasing the amount of perceived data also increases the chance of encoding highly predictable and redundant data in the agent's state representations.
+Since that same data needs to be fed back into the learning system through a limited bandwidth \textit{channel} we can look at presented challenges as a \textit{communication problem}.Thus, under a \textit{communication channel} assumption in RL an artificial learning agent forms a limited capacity communication channel between its perception (sensory input) and machine learning algorithm itself.
+The \textit{communication channel} assumption intrinsically brings an important notion of its optimization; This is exactly the problem that Claude Shannon and John Tukey tried to solve during their period at the Bell Labs which inevitably led to the cornerstone of the information theory: the famous work by Shannon~\cite{shannon1948mathematical}.
+The communication problem the two engineers faced in a nutshell is getting as much of information (Shannon's bits) through a channel of limited capacity measured by Tukey's bits.
+Theoretically the ideal communication case would be if the transferred information Shannon bits were equal to Tukeys: We would have used the full potential of the channels bandwidth.

-To mitigate the effects of encoding a great amount of low-entropy data that does not support the learning process itself, the recent approaches prioritized on the agent's experiences that carried more entropy~\cite{ramicic2017entropy} or used an array of unsupervised learning techniques in order to compress the world representations into vectors with high entropy~\cite{vinyals2019alphastar}.
-Both approaches were effectively conveying more of the environment's uncertainty to the learning agent itself.
+In ML approaches, however, the optimization of the \textit{communication channel} equates to using the channel spanning peception and learning algorithm in such a way that would be beneficial for the entire learning process.